delas/pdl-dashboard/README.md

 How this information is used for this project:

 1. <b>CreationDate:</b> This is used for sorting files, as well as a deplay value on file cards in the sidebar.
 Utility functions found in /src/Utils/Utils are used to convert the format into human readable information.
-2. <b>Generation tree:</b> This is information is only used in repository and miner
+2. <b>Generation tree:</b> This is information is only used in repository.
 3. <b>ResourceId:</b> The metadata is stored in localMemory using this key, and therefore the key to accessing the information from a specific file.
 4. <b>ResourceInfo:</b>
     1. <b>Description:</b> Not implemented.
 Intented for additional information.